 consider the use of oral contraceptives for as long as it is feasible.

-Although screening for ovarian cancer with either the serum marker CA-125 or with transvaginal ultrasound is theoretically appealing, the rarity of the disease limits their use and leads to many false-positive test results.
+Although screening for ovarian cancer with either the serum marker CA-125 or with transvaginal ultrasound is theoretically appealing, the rarity of the disease limits their use and leads to many false-positive test results (see also Chapter 18: Gynecologic Disorders).
 The Prostate, Lung, Colorectal and Ovarian Cancer Screening Trial, where women were screened for ovarian cancer with annual CA-125 and transvaginal ultrasound and monitored for 12.4 years, resulted in no reduction in ovarian cancer mortality.
 In addition, there were a large number of false-positive test results, some leading to surgical follow-up and resultant surgical complications.
 The USPSTF does not recommend screening for ovarian cancer.

 Osteoporotic fractures are increasing as the population ages.